 In an ideal world, you would always want the same things as your partner.
-In reality, however, compromise is an important part of every relationship.
-You may compromise on which take out you have for dinner, what you watch on television, and even what you name your child.
-But what if you disagree about how many children to have, can you compromise on that?
+In reality, however, differences of opinion occur, so compromise is an important part of every relationship.

 Common reasons for not wanting more children include:

-- Finances – with more children, comes greater financial responsibility.
-Can you afford to have another child, and how would you make ends meet?
+- Finances – with more children comes greater financial responsibility.
+Can you afford to have another child?

 - Family time – you may already feel short of time, and another child could exacerbate this.
-Do you have enough time to spend with your current children, at your job, with you partner, and could you find extra time to spend with another child?
+Do you have enough time for children you already have, your job, your partner, and another child?

-- The demands of pregnancy and/or birth – some people are put off by pregnancy and birth.
-If the pregnancy, birth or recovery were particularly hard on you or your partner, this could be causing some reluctance.
+- The demands of pregnancy and/or birth – if the pregnancy, birth or recovery were particularly hard on you or your partner, this could cause some reluctance to experience it again.

 - Love – some parents worry they wouldn’t love a second child as much as their first.
 This worry is easily disputed by talking to parents of big families.
-Many second time parents are surprised at just how much they can love their next baby.
-Check out BellyBelly’s article, Loving Two.
+Many second-time parents are surprised at how much they can love their next baby.

-- Couple time – if you are just emerging out of the baby stage, and have finally reached a time where you are able to enjoy each other again, that could explain resistance.
-You may finally feel like a couple again, and be reluctant to lose that valued time again.
+- Couple time – if you are just emerging out of the baby stage, and have finally reached a time where you are able to enjoy each other again, one of you may be reluctant to re-enter the baby stage.

-- Having a challenging firstborn/subsequent child – if your first child could be described as a handful, you may be less keen on the idea of taking on another child
+- Having a challenging firstborn/subsequent child – if your first child could be described as a handful, you may be nervous about the idea of having another child and experiencing those challenges again.

 So, what should you do when one partner wants more babies and the other does not?